mantidproject/mantidimaging/docs/user_docs/explanations/reconstructions/algorithms.rst

 - Iterative algorithm designed for noise suppression and sparse/noisy data
 - Typically produces smoother reconstructions with edge preservation

+How it works
+""""""""""""

+PDHG-TV is an iterative optimisation-based reconstruction method that solves the reconstruction problem by minimising an objective function rather than directly computing the solution.

+It uses the Primal-Dual Hybrid Gradient (PDHG) algorithm to alternately update the reconstruction and the optimisation variables.
+At each iteration, the current estimate is compared against the measured projection data, and corrections are applied to reduce the mismatch while also enforcing regularisation constraints.

+A key component of PDHG-TV is Total Variation (TV) regularisation.
+This encourages the reconstruction to remain smooth in uniform regions while preserving sharp edges.
+As a result, noise and artefacts are reduced without excessively blurring structural boundaries.

+Because PDHG-TV explicitly incorporates both data fidelity (matching the measured projections) and regularisation (controlling image smoothness), it is more flexible than direct methods such as FBP_CUDA and more noise-robust than simpler iterative methods such as SIRT_CUDA, at the cost of increased computational complexity and parameter tuning.

 When to use PDHG-TV
 """""""""""""""""""